1. Introduction

 -

-The aggregator and its clients SHOULD use secure transport (HTTPS) for all communication, and SHOULD use DPOP tokens
+The aggregator and its clients SHOULD use secure transport (HTTPS) for all communication, and SHOULD use DPoP wherever

-wherever possible to bind tokens to the client.
-Aggregator endpoints intended for browser-based clients MUST support CORS.
+possible to sender-constrain access tokens to the client.
+Aggregator endpoints intended for browser-based clients MUST

-Unless the client and Aggregator are tightly coupled and deployed under the same origin, the server MUST answer OPTIONS
+support CORS.
+Unless the client and Aggregator are tightly coupled and deployed under the same origin, the server MUST

-preflight requests and include appropriate Access-Control-Allow-* headers for the methods and headers used by this
+answer OPTIONS preflight requests and include appropriate Access-Control-Allow-* headers for the methods and headers

 -